-Rubbing compound is a premium product that is able to remove more defects that the standard car polish.
-Such defects include oxidation, scratches, hologram/buffing marks, water spots, orange peel effect and much more.
+Rubbing compounds are a premium product that’s able to remove more defects than a standard car polish.
+Such defects include oxidation, scratches, hologram/buffing marks, water spots, the orange peel effect and much more.

-After using a rubbing compound, you will be left with a smooth surface that is ready for waxing.
-It is important that you use the best car wax you can get your hands on because all the wax would have been removed along with the defects.
+After using a rubbing compound, you will be left with a smooth surface that’s ready for waxing.
+It’s important that you use the best car wax you can get your hands on because all the wax would have been removed along with the defects.

-You are able to see the strength of the compound by the level of sanding markings it is able to remove.
-The detailing brand offer a wide range of rubbing compounds that are able to tackle anything from 1,000 to 3,000 grit.
-Wet sanding your vehicle is suited to professional detailers and enthusiasts and not something that you should undertake as a beginner.
+You are able to see the strength of the compound by the level of sanding markings its able to remove.
+Most detailing brands offer a wide range of rubbing compounds that are able to tackle anything from 1,000 to 3,000 grit.
+Wet sanding your vehicle is only suited to professional detailers and enthusiasts and not something that you should undertake as a beginner.

 Application – Hand or Polisher?

-When it comes to the application of a rubbing compound, the majority of brand will recommend using a polisher.
-There are some exceptions that state you can apply the compound via hand application but we recommend sticking to a polisher.
+When it comes to the application of a rubbing compound, most people will use a polisher.
+There are some formulas that state you can apply the compound by hand but we recommend sticking to a polisher.
 If you have gone to the effort of completely cleaning your car with a clay bar, you will want to achieve the best possible results.

 Components of a Rubbing Compound

-You may notice that on some bottles, the brands clearly state that they contain no toxic ingredients, silicone or fillers.
-The reason for this is that these components are known to cause issues during application and not provide the best results.
+You may notice that on some bottles, the brand’s clearly state that they contain no toxic ingredients, silicone or fillers.
+The reason for this is that these components are known to cause issues during application and make it difficult to achieve the best results.

 Silicone is the main component to avoid as it can cause paint adhesion, which results in smears appearing on the paintwork.

-Due to the cutting qualities of a rubbing compound, you want to be sure it does not cause damage.
-Spending the little bit extra to remain with a trusted detailing brand is highly recommended.
-Trusted brands include 3M, Meguiars, The Was Shop, Turtle Wax, Menzerna, Chemical Guys and a few others.
+Due to the cutting qualities of a rubbing compound, you want to be sure it doesn’t cause damage.
+Spending the little bit extra for a formula by a trusted detailing brand is highly recommended.
+Trusted brands include 3M, Meguiars, The Wax Shop, Turtle Wax, Menzerna, Chemical Guys and a few others.

 Compared with other detailing products, rubbing compound is fairly expensive by the ounce.
-Therefore, to get the best bang for your buck, it is recommended to purchase a larger bottle size in order to get better value for money.
+Therefore, to get the best bang for your buck, it’s recommended that you purchase a larger bottle size.
 On top of this, the last thing you want to happen is to run out of product and not be able to complete the paint correction.

 Prepare the Paintwork

-Before using the compound on your paintwork, you must ensure that it is completely clean.
+Before using the compound on your paintwork, you must ensure that it’s completely clean.
 This means using a suitable car wash soap to remove loose debris and then a clay bar to remove further dirt clinging onto the paintwork.

 You will want to check the thickness of the paint before using a rubbing compound.
-This can be achieved with a coating thickness gauge, which will provide you with an instant reading.
+This can be achieved with a coating thickness gauge that provides you with an instant reading.
 If the reading is too low, you may want to ask a bodywork specialist for a second opinion.